lewoudar/configuror/README.md

 ## Why?

-While using [Flask](http://flask.pocoo.org/docs/1.0/), I realized that their config class could be useful for any type of project.
+While using [Flask](http://flask.pocoo.org/docs/1.0/), I realized that their Config class could be useful for any type of project.
 And the utility became more and more obvious to me when I looked at a project like [Ansible](https://docs.ansible.com/ansible/latest/index.html).
 If you look the [section](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable)